EnricoMi/publish-unit-test-result-action/README.md

 ***Note:** Job summary requires [GitHub Actions runner v2.288.0](https://github.com/actions/runner/releases/tag/v2.288.0) or above.*

+Job summaries can be disabled with `job_summary: false`.

 ### GitHub Actions check summary of a commit

 Test results are published in the GitHub Actions check summary of the respective commit:

 ![checks comment example](misc/github-checks-comment.png)

+Check runs can be disabled with `check_run: false`.

 ## The symbols
 [comment]: <> (This heading is linked to from method get_link_and_tooltip_label_md)